The Night I Took it Back

 He grabbed it like it was already his.

-What he didn’t know: the street made me harder than him.
+the street made me harder than him.

 I chased him down.

-My knuckles cracked open so my pride didn’t have to.
+Knuckles split so my pride didn’t have to.

 Did I win the fight?
 Maybe.